gignupg/Detect-File-Encoding-And-Language/README.md

 Next, load the module either by [using the script tag](#using-the-script-tag) or by [using a bundler](#using-a-bundler)!

 #### Using the script tag
 When loading it via the `<script>` tag, you can either use the CDN version or download the code itself and include it in your project.
-The easiest and fastest to start with is using the [CDN version](#via-cdn).
+For a quickstart use the [CDN version](#via-cdn).
 If you want to be able to use it offline, [download and include it](#via-download)!

 ##### Via CDN
 ```js